 Planting the Dahlias

-If you did not pre sprout and have tubers to plant then place the tuber on top of the soil.
+If you did not pre-sprout and have tubers to plant then place the tuber on top of the soil.
 Add more soil to cover them 2 to 4 inches deep.

 This container was large enough to hold 3 tubers and I planted them in a v shape so each had plenty of space to spread their roots as they grew. (if that confuses you then please watch the video at the end of this post and it will show you what I mean)

-Firm the Dahlia tubers into the soil by pressing them down.
-We don’t want any air pockets around the tubers.
-Good soil contact is needed but be careful as you press them into the soil, you don’t’ want to snap off anything.
+Good soil contact is needed but be careful as you press them into the soil, you don’t want to snap off anything.

-Mine bloom in August on until first hard frost, and though I must wait so long they are well worth it.
-By that time of the Summer so many other things are fading, the Dahlias fill the garden with color.
+By that time of the Summer, so many other things are fading and the Dahlias fill the garden with color.

 If you wish to know more on Dahlias visit these articles: